 10. Listen to your gut

 Don’t let anyone push you into making decisions that you are not comfortable with.
-Research and vetting, combined with your gut, will be your best compass in finding the right vendors and people to entrust your wedding to.
+In combination with your gut, research and vetting will be your best compass in finding the right vendors and people to entrust your wedding to.

 There you are!
-Top 10 Wedding Planner Secrets!
+Wedding Planner Secrets: Top 10!